dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
- yeah I mean that's what's
+ yes I mean that's what's
 happening now in that as well as you speak right